- Stephanie Chang

 In our interview with Malaysian artist Rebecca Duckett, we talk about her mixed media works, her inspirations from handmade crafts and local foods, as well as the state of the contemporary art world in Asia.

-Rebecca: I am a Malaysian of mixed parentage, my mother is Malaysian Chinese and my father British.
+I am a Malaysian of mixed parentage: my mother is Malaysian Chinese and my father British.
 I grew up on estates and plantations right on the edge of jungles, and have been highly influenced by this childhood and the fact that my parents encouraged a love for art, natural history and heritage.
-My father was always getting my brothers and I to draw and paint what I saw and made sure I knew about the plants and creatures around me.
+My father was always getting my brothers and I to draw and paint what we saw and made sure I knew about the plants and creatures around me.

 It was after the economic crash in 1997 that we made a decision to begin closing our retail outlets and change tact.
 I concentrated more on paintings and artwork as I’d had enough of just making print designs to go on clothing.
 Since then, I have been involved in a number of projects, including designing and managing ‘Tiger Rock’, a private retreat in Pangkor Island, setting up the ‘Tropical Spice Garden, which was designed to make locals and tourists more aware of Penang’s connection to the trade routes, spice trade and nutmeg (Penang was known at one point as the Nutmeg Isle), and building from scratch ‘Tiger Blue’, a live-aboard phinisi, a traditional Indonesian sailing ship.